 IJsselstein, Tuesday, 8 May 2012 04:45:42

-After about four years of proof-reading at Distributed Proofreaders, the digital edition of John U. Wolff's Dictionary of Cebuano Visayan is now nearing completion.
+After about four years of proof-reading at Distributed Proofreaders, the digital edition of John U. Wolff's Dictionary of Cebuano Visayan is completed.
 This dictionary of over 1200 pages was first published in 1972, and is one of the most comprehensive Cebuano dictionaries available.
 For two years, an experimental interface to the raw dictionary data has been available on this site, but today we are ready to show a new interface to the fully checked and tagged text version of this dictionary.
 (And since, we've added an Android app as well)

 John Wolff spend about 10 years producing this dictionary from scratch.
 With a team of local assistants, he collected words from actual spoken conversations and print publications in the old-fashioned way: using cards to note down each word and its usage.
 This, way, the dictionary reflects the language as it was in the sixties.
 Some of it strengths for foreign learners are that it includes sample sentences with most entries, uses accents to help with the correct pronunciation, and identifies plants and animals with their scientific names.